About

 What distinguishes the BBL from other clinical laboratories is its emphasis on non-invasive monitoring and the use of portable instrumentation.
 The laboratory houses a number of instruments for the monitoring of physiologic parameters such as electrical brain activity, cardiac output, oxygenation, body composition and heart rate responses.

-The laboratory facility supports on-site sleep research and other measurements of interest to faculty and students.
-The BBL also has been expanded to include a nutritional research and behavioral observation suite.
-This suite houses an observational room equipped with 6 in-wall cameras and a monitoring room with video recording and editing software.
+The laboratory facility supports nutritional research and a behavioral observation suite.
+This suite houses an observational room equipped with positional Go-Pro style cameras and a computer room with video recording and editing software.
 For more information, see our research and equipment pages.

 The BBL staff is committed to assisting and promoting faculty and graduate students’ efforts in the use of biobehavioral measures and physiological parameters in their research.
-The BBL is located on the ground floor of Carrington Hall, Rooms 10 and 03.
+The BBL is located on the ground floor of ITS Manning, room 1200.
 Faculty and graduate students are encouraged to visit.
 For more information on how to request equipment or a research consultation with BBL faculty, feel free to call us at 919.966.7598 or email us at sonbbl@unc.edu.

 TAKE A TOUR OF THE LAB